MENU

 Is EPIROS Concentrated Butter appropriate for any baked good or just the traditional Greek ones?

 EPIROS Concentrated Butter can be generally used in baking without a problem.
-One could in fact partly replace regular butter with EPIRUS butter in most recipes in order to give the cakes a more intense aroma.
+One could in fact partly replace regular butter with EPIROS butter in most recipes in order to give the cakes a more intense aroma.

 Cakes in particular taste great when brushed with EPIROS Concentrated Butter as soon as they come out of the oven as it is absorbed immediately leaving just its characteristic smell.
 When mixed in the dough for any type of sweet bread (such as tsoureki or vassilopitta) or brioches it produces very aromatic results.